collegeman/sharepress/readme.txt

 == Description ==

-[SharePress](https://getsharepress.com?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=sharepress) is a WordPress plugin that automatically shares your content to Facebook and Twitter.
+[SharePress](https://getsharepress.com/?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=sharepress) is a WordPress plugin that automatically shares your content to Facebook and Twitter.
-Support for Google+ and LinkedIn are coming in [version 3.0](https://getsharepress.com?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=version-3.0).
+Support for Google+ and LinkedIn are coming in [version 3.0](https://getsharepress.com/?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=version-3.0).

 Features include:

 * Automatically publish your WordPress posts to your personal Facebook wall

-Upgrade to the Pro version for e-mail based support directly from the developer and access to these features:
+Upgrade to the Pro version for e-mail based support directly from the developers and access to these features:

 * Publish to all of the Facebook pages you manage
 * Publish to your Twitter followers